If you’re familiar with my content, you may have come across my broken record message about neuroplasticity:

 Dr. Carol Dweck, author of Mindset: The New Psychology of Success, established most of the work on this topic of developing a growth mindset.

 “In a growth mindset, people believe that their most basic abilities can be developed through dedication and hard work – brains and talent are just the starting point.
 This view creates a love of learning and a resilience that is essential for great accomplishment.”

 In many ways, her work has been applied to students achieving success in the classroom.

 For instance, in one study of 373 7th and 8th graders, students with a growth mindset show a steady improvement in math across two years, whereas students with a fixed mindset reveal a slight decline in average grades across the same time span.

-What’s more, another study found that a growth mindset reliably predicts achievement across a national sample of students.
+What’s more, another study found that a growth mindset in adults reliably predicts achievement across a national sample of students.
 The study also found there to be a direct correlation between having a low income and endorsing a fixed mindset.